Konrad Schragmüller: Career in the Nazi Party and the SA

 Schragmüller joined the Nazi Party in the fall of 1929 (membership number 162,827) and played a major role in establishing the paramilitary Sturmabteilung (SA) in the Altmark.
 He became the leader of the SA-Standarte in Schönberg and rose to become the commander of SA-Untergruppe Magdeburg-Anhalt.

 At the July 1932 parliamentary election, Schragmüller was elected as a Nazi Party deputy to the Reichstag for electoral constituency 10 (Magdeburg).
 Defeated in the 6 November 1932 election, he was returned to the Reichstag at the 5 March 1933 election and was reelected on 12 November 1933.

 Schragmüller was promoted to SA-Gruppenführer and given command of the SA-Gruppe Mitte, headquartered in Magdeburg.
-In the spring of 1933, SA-Stabschef Ernst Röhm also appointed him as the Special Commissioner of the Supreme SA Leaderhip to Anhalt and the Prussian province of Saxony.
+In the spring of 1933, SA-Stabschef Ernst Röhm also appointed him as the Special Commissioner of the Supreme SA Leadership to Anhalt and the Prussian province of Saxony.
 Schragmüller next was appointed the acting police chief of Magdeburg on 4 May 1933 and was named permanent police chief of the city on 23 May 1934.